parrotgeek1/ParrotMod_Nexus_7_2012/Readme.txt

 L Speed/any other "supercharger" like tweaks.
 I will ignore any support requests if you use them.
 Most are very badly programmed/full of placebos.
 Trimmer (unnecessary because it's integrated into ParrotMod) disable journaling zip (it conflicts with my script, and doesn't improve performance) Don't limit background processes, it might even make the tablet SLOWER.
-As of 4/24/16, the installer script removes this setting from build.prop automatically.
+As of version 2016-04-25, the installer script removes this setting from build.prop automatically.

 Known Bugs
 ----------